Robin Middleton (architectural historian): Career

 Middleton was technical editor of Architectural Design from 1964 to 1972 and introduced a section Cosmorama that replaced the News section in July 1965.
 It was ‘a commentary on buildings or on events throughout the world that impinge upon architecture’ and was printed on non-glossy rough paper, embracing topics such as new materials, ecology, disposability and electronic technology.

-Middleton was head of general studies at the Architectural Association, London, and librarian and lecturer in the Department of History of Art at Cambridge University from 1972 to 1987.
+He was head of general studies at the Architectural Association, London, and librarian and lecturer in the Department of History of Art at Cambridge University from 1972 to 1987.
 He joined the Department of Art History and Archaeology at Columbia University in 1987.

-Middleton appeared in the TV series Art of the Western World in 1990 in two episodes exploring the Neo-Classical revival in 18th century France and England.
+Middleton appeared in the television series Art of the Western World in 1990 in two episodes exploring the Neo-Classical revival in 18th century France and England.

 A festschrift in his honour, entitled Fragments: Architecture and the Unfinished: Essays Presented to Robin Middleton, was published in 2006 upon his retirement.